araobp/ultrasonic-communication/README.md

 ## Hex number in 8bit length

-Although this is not ultrasonic, but I assign the following frequencies to each hexa-decimal number of 8 bit data length:
+I assign the following frequencies to each hexa-decimal number of 8 bit data length:

 |Hz   |Hex|
 |-----|---|